asceznyk/ctf/picoctf/babygame02.md

 We need to know *where* to write the `win` functions address.
 For that, first we need the address of `map`.

 For that, we need to see what happens with the registers when `l` is pressed.
 Why?
-Because `l` changes a byte on the `map` which means we will have registers pointing to the `map`.
-If we know that we will also get the address of `map`.
+Because that is when `move_player` is called.
+Which means that there is a `return` instruction to `main` at some address.
+If we overwrite this address to `win`. *We will be running instrucions from `win` onwards*.
+Which will print the flag.

+We set a breakpoint to when `l` is pressed:
 ```console
 Breakpoint 1, 0x0804953f in move_player ()